 Quickly pulling his hands away from Jacen's shoulders, Gadell twisted around him with a cackle.
 He stood mere inches in front of him now, his eyes trailing down to Jacen's left shoulder.

-"Was I hurting you, Jace?
-I'm sorry -- oh, oh I see what the problem is."
+"Was I hurting you, General?
+I'm sorry - oh, oh I see what the problem is."

-Gadell took his right hand to Jacen's left shoulder, where he tugged at the hem of his shirt, where the sleeve would've have started, had Jacen been smart and worn a shirt with sleeves.
+Gadell took his right hand to Jacen's left shoulder, where he tugged at the fabric, where the sleeve would've have started, had Jacen been smart and worn a shirt with sleeves.